Program Overview

 Requirements for Major

-The following is a list of courses that Pre-AT students would take at Drake while completing their bachelor's degree to prepare for admission into the Master of Science in Athletic Training program.
+The following is a list of courses that Pre-AT students might take at Drake while completing their bachelor's degree to prepare for admission into a Master of Science in Athletic Training program.

 BIO 012 & 012L | GENERAL/PRE-PROFESSIONAL BIOLOGY I and GENERAL/PRE-PROFESSIONAL BIOLOGY I LAB | 4 |